 So your motorcycle will earn you money, which you can use to buy accessories or save for the purchase of your next bike.

-And cherry on top of the cake, there are no registration costs and the bike is insured by Cruizador for each rental!!
+And cherry on top of the cake, there are no registration fees and your bike is insured by Cruizador for each rental (comprehensive cover)!!

 Sharing is caring!

 I am a 30-year-old motorcyclist, living in Lausanne, and I own a big size engine motorcycle (>1000 cc).
 Take for example a 2019 BMW R-Nine-T. Note that some of these costs are indicative.
 Indeed, many parameters should be considered, for example for the calculation of insurance (age of the rider, nationality, etc.).
 However, they will give you an order of magnitude.

 First there are the fixed costs.
 Note that I have to pay these fees, regardless of the number of km I travel with my bike.